and small succulents

 Umbilicus rupestris care:

-full sun, part sun, part shade or shade, moderate watering (no watering in a rocky landscape); frost hardiness: -12°C (10°F) trusted; propagation by auto-seeding.
+full sun, part sun, part shade or shade, moderate watering (no watering in a rocky landscape); frost hardiness: -12°C (10°F) and lower trusted; propagation by auto-seeding.